rasberry/ImageFunctions/Readme.md

     = push empty layer
     = clone top layer
-= when removing the last layer, the down button does not gray out on the (now) last item = allcolors option -l / --legacy should pick just '-l'] = make usage description stand out a little - maybe a border under the text ?
+= when removing the last layer, the down button does not gray out on the (now) last item = allcolors option -l / --legacy should pick just '-l' = make usage description stand out a little - maybe a border under the text ?
+= finish adding controls
+  = color picker
+  = point selector
 </pre>